OSC NOTICE AND REQUEST FOR COMMENT

 APPLICATION FOR EXEMPTION FROM RECOGNITION AS A CLEARING AGENCY

-ICE Clear Credit LLC (ICC) has applied (the Application) to the Commission for an order pursuant to section 147 of the Securities Act (Ontario) (OSA) to exempt ICC from the requirement to be recognized as a clearing agency in subsection 21.2(0.1) of the OSA.
-Among other factors set out in the Application, the exemption is being sought on the basis that ICC is subject to an appropriate regulatory and oversight regime in its home jurisdiction in the United States by its regulators, the Commodity Futures Trading Commission and the Securities Exchange Commission.
+Banque Centrale de Compensation carrying on business as LCH SA (LCH SA) has applied to the Ontario Securities Commission (Commission) for an order pursuant to section 147 of the Securities Act (Ontario) (OSA) to exempt it from the requirement to be recognized as a clearing agency in subsection 21.2(0.1) of the OSA.

 B. Proposed Regulatory Approach

-In determining whether a clearing agency posed significant risk to Ontario, staff consider the level of activity of the clearing agency in Ontario (using indicators such as notional value and volume of transactions cleared for Ontario-based market participants) and other qualitative and quantitative factors, such as interconnectedness, size of obligations and the role and central importance of a clearing agency to a particular market.
-The existence of different regulatory regimes is acknowledged in the recent CPSS-IOSCO's Principles for financial market infrastructures that require authorities to cooperate with each other in promoting the safety and efficiency of financial market infrastructures.
-The proposed exemption of ICC is based on the level of risk it posed to Ontario at this time and the regulatory regime that it is currently subject to.
+In determining whether a clearing agency poses significant risk to Ontario, we consider the level of activity of the clearing agency in Ontario (using indicators such as notional value and volume of transactions cleared for Ontario-based market participants) and other qualitative and quantitative factors, such as interconnectedness, size of obligations of the clearing members and the role and central importance of a clearing agency to a particular market.

 C. Draft Order

-The Draft Order requires ICC to comply with various terms and conditions, including relating to:
+The Draft Order if issued would require LCH SA to comply with the various terms and conditions in Schedule "A" to the Draft Order, including relating to:

 D. Comment Process

 The Commission is publishing for public comment the Application and Draft Order.
-The Draft Order is published in the same edition of the OSC Bulletin as is this notice and on the OSC website.
-The Application can be found on the OSC website.
 We are seeking comment on all aspects of the Application and Draft Order.

-You are asked to provide your comments in writing, via e-mail and delivered on or before November 22, 2013 addressed to the attention of the Secretary of the Commission, Ontario Securities Commission, 20 Queen Street West, 22nd floor, Toronto, Ontario, M5H 3S8, e-mail: firstname.lastname@example.org.
+Please provide your comments in writing, via e-mail and delivered on or before September 9, 2019 addressed to the attention of the Secretary of the Commission at e-mail: firstname.lastname@example.org.